ABOUT

 Shelby Rousseau

-Deputy Director | Stewardship Director
+Deputy Director | Director of Conservation

 Shelby grew up in Farmington, CT, attended a local community college, and the University of Maine, where she studied fish and wildlife.
 In 1998 she began her career as RLHT’s first land steward.
 She is a Registered Maine Guide, Licensed EMT, and ski patroller at Saddleback.
 Shelby enjoys fly-fishing, hunting, and travel.